HOW THE QUIZ WORKS:

 This webpage serves two purposes:

-For each mathematical function there are four table cells of information: the function name; the function description; the function syntax; and the function return value.
+For each array function there are four table cells of information: the function name; the function description; the function syntax; and the function return value.
 There are three layouts available – ‘mobile‘, ‘tablet‘, and ‘desktop‘.

-Click the relevant button below to display the PHP mathematical functions reference table, sized appropriately for the desired viewport.
+Click the relevant button below to display the PHP array functions reference table, sized appropriately for the desired viewport.
 A ‘RANDOMIZE‘ button appears above the reference table once the viewport is selected; clicking this button facilitates the commencement of a quiz.

 Once the randomization of function descriptions, function syntaxes, and function return values has taken place, an ‘AUTO COMPLETE‘ button will appear above a button that facilitates a ‘RETURN TO VIEWPORT SELECTION‘.
 Clicking the ‘AUTO COMPLETE‘ button initiates a ‘self-completing quiz’ effect: the table cells will be correctly rearranged before your eyes in real-time.
 This ‘self-completion in real-time’ lasts approximately one-and-a-half minutes.
 You can rearrange the cells in any order that you like before clicking the ‘AUTO COMPLETE‘ button – the quiz will still ‘complete itself’.